 - have obtained knowledge on the general approach of regulatory toxicology of chemical substances;

 - have learned how to apply the science behind the risk-based decision making;

-- have obtained knowledge on the practical aspects of the interpretation of experimental results in the framework of standard setting, notification and registration of substances;
+- have obtained knowledge on the practical aspects of the interpretation and presentation of experimental results in the framework of standard setting, notification and registration of substances;

 - have obtained insight in the role of different (inter)national authorities in the field of regulatory toxicology;

-- have obtained insight in the role of toxicologists in the field of regulatory toxicology, either working for a national or international regulatoy authority, for industry or for other stakeholders.
+- have obtained insight in the role of toxicologists in the field of regulatory toxicology, either working for a national or international regulatory authority, for industry or for other stakeholders